rcsb/py-rcsb_app_file/README.md

 Edit paths in rcsb/app/config/config.yml (SESSION_DIR_PATH, REPOSITORY_DIR_PATH, SHARED_LOCK_PATH, PDBX_REPOSITORY).

+Do not leave those paths at their default settings.

+They are presently set to the same data folder as the unit tests, which means that all data will be deleted after running any one of the unit tests.

-Edit url variables to match server url in client.py, gui.py, example-upload.html, example-download.html, and example-list.html.
+Edit url variables to match server url in client.py, gui.py, example-upload.html, example-download.html, example-list.html, and ClientUtils.py.

-Edit url in LAUNCH_GUNICORN.sh if necessary.
+Edit url in LAUNCH_GUNICORN.sh or port in Dockerfile.stage if necessary.

 # Endpoints and forwarding

-The repository contains three upload endpoints, one download endpoint, and one list-directory endpoint.
+The repository contains three upload endpoints, one download endpoint, and one list-directory endpoint, among others.

 For uploading a complete file as a stream, use the 'file-v2/upload' endpoint.